ainzzorl/goodcode/.github/ISSUE_TEMPLATE/new-example-proposal.md

 *What makes the example interesting?
 How is it instructive?
 What can the reader learn from it?*

+## Related work

+*Are you aware of any existing articles/publications/videos/walkthroughs dedicated to this piece of code?*

 ## Other

 *Anything else you want to add.*